geocryology/GeoCryoLabPy/README.md

     getBathLevel(): Get fill level of bath
     getSetpoint(): Read current setpoint
     getPumpLevel(): Read pump level
+    setProgram(): Select one of the 5 programmable temperature/time profiles setProgramSegment(): Add one segment to the currently selected program setProgramRepetitions(): Set how many times the program temperature cycle is to repeat getProgramSegment(): Read the details of a specific programmed segment getAllProgramSegments(): Read the details of an entire program deleteProgram(): Clear all segments of currently selected program getCurrentProgram(): Return the number (index) of the currenly selected program controlProgram(): Control program behaviour (start, pause, resume, stop)

 ## Keysight34972A.py - Data Acquisition Unit